CoopTRUE/SSH-CRACKER/README.md

 npm install # or yarn install or pnpm install
 # I recommend using pnpm

-# Change the ip.js file to whatever ip you want to crack
+# Change the ip in the config.js file to whichever ip you want to attack
 const ip = "123.456.789.123";
 ```